merlin1649/bqml-caip/README.md

 ### Create an AI Platform Pipelines instance

-Follow the instruations for [Setting up KF Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/getting-started#set_up_your_instance) to create an instance of AI Platform Kubeflow Pipelines.
+Follow the instructions for [Setting up KF Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/getting-started#set_up_your_instance) to create an instance of AI Platform Kubeflow Pipelines.

 After the KF Pipelines instance is created, from the console, click on `SETTINGS` and locate the `"host=..."` under "Connect to this Kubeflow Pipelines instance..."
 Use this value for KFPHOST in the [Pipelines](02-bqml-to-caip-pipeline.ipynb) notebook.